 The clerk may refuse to make a clerk’s order if:

 When the clerk refuses to sign an order, the clerk will serve a copy of the request for clerk’s order, with reasons for the refusal, on all parties.

 Depending on the reasons the clerk gives for refusing to grant the order, the party can either amend the documents and re-submit the request for clerk’s order on consent, or make a motion before a judge for an order.

 When calculating timelines in the Rules, count the days by excluding the first day and including the last day of the period; if the last day of the period of time falls on a holiday, the period ends on the next day that is not a holiday.
 The court can order, or the parties can consent to, the shortening or lengthening of the time prescribed by the Rules.
 Holidays include:

 NOTE: If New Year’s Day, Canada Day or Remembrance Day falls on a Saturday or Sunday, the following Monday is a holiday.
 If Christmas Day falls on a Saturday or Sunday the following Monday and Tuesday are holidays, and if Christmas Day falls on a Friday, the following Monday is a holiday.

 These individuals are authorized to commission oaths.

 You should come to the commissioner with identification and the unsigned document.
 The commissioner will ask you to swear or affirm that the information in the affidavit is true and will ask you to sign the affidavit.
-The affidavit must be signed in front of the commissioner, since they will certify that it was sworn or affirmed in their presence.
+The affidavit must be signed in front of the commissioner (whether in person or by videoconference), since they will certify that it was sworn or affirmed in their presence.

 NOTE: It is a criminal offence to swear or affirm an affidavit you know is false.